LiquifiedSteel/One_Wacky_Week-EDA_Solo_Project/README.md

 ![screenshot of the home page](./public/wireframes/register.png)

-The User page is another of the four pages accessible without needing an account
+The User page where the user can view their profile information
-- Here is where a user creates a new account
+- The user can change their profile picture here
-- Recovery questions will be used for password recovery in the future (will be done before deployment)
+- The user can also "delete" their account here.
+(Deleting here really just flags the account to be deleted on the Admin's account table)
-- Email verification will be refined in the future
+- User will also be able to logout here

 ![screenshot of the home page](./public/wireframes/user.png)